Best portable induction cooktop | Top 8 reviewed + buying tips

 A double burner induction cooktop will share power.
-If you max out one of them, the other one would not be available for use.
-If you need both burners to work maximally, consider buying two units of single burner instead.
+If you max out one of them, the other one won’t be available for use.
+If you need both burners to work at maximum capacity, consider buying 2 single-unit burners instead.

 Are induction cooktops safe?

 But ther’s no single appliance that offers 100% safety.
 There’s still some risk of getting hurt, especially if you use the cooktops incorrectly.

 It’s so easy to assume that just because induction cooktops don’t get hot, they can’t burn.
 People always seem to forget that the pans still get hot, so don’t take any chances!

 Always handle your cooktop with extreme care.
 It’s also possible for the appliances to cause fires, although such cases are probably very rare.

 Besides, higher-end cooktop brands like Duxtop and Cuisinart come with additional safety features that reduce fire risks.

 Yes, induction cooktops are very energy efficient, especially compared to other stovetops.

 However, to optimize energy efficiency for your cooker, make sure you use the recommended cookware.
 The pots must also cover the entire surface of the copper coils to ensure no heat is lost.